What does a CRO consultant do? Plus advice for hiring the right consultant for your program

 Conversion.com is an agency comprised of specialists that will look for opportunities to improve client’s ROI through methodical research, testing and learning.
-We analyze user behaviour and expectations of a website, in order to increase engagement levels and consequently, conversions.
+We analyze user behavior and expectations of a website, in order to increase engagement levels and consequently, conversions.

 Testing is at the heart of everything we do, so we’re always trying to improve and find better ways of doing things.
 Typically, our company is split into three major ’specialist teams’ – consultants, designers and developers.

 Consultants: Their role is to perform in-depth research of a client’s website and get relevant insights about the business.
 Consequently, test ideas are generated and wireframes created.
 Also they are the main bridge between our clients and internal teams.

 Designers: They feed into the wireframe stage by collaborating on ideas on how to implement the test concept.
 After approval on this stage they elaborate the final design file that will be transferred to the developers.

 Developers: These geeks have the ability to transform the final design file into code readable by browsers.
 This is the final stage of the test creation flow.